IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 1. Click **Catalog** in the header bar at top of screen
 1. In the Catalog search bar, type `Cloud automation for Key Protect` and select it from the results
-1. Select **Fully configurable** variation
+1. Select **Standard** variation
 1. Click **Configure and deploy**
+1. Select **Add to existing** from the left menu and choose `<your-initials>-txc-project` from the dropdown
+1. Enter `key-protect-demo` as the configuration name and click **Next**
 1. On the "Customize Cloud automation for Key Protect" screen, do NOT select "Cloud automation for account configuration"
-1. Select **Add to existing** from the left menu and choose `<your-initials>-txc-project` from the dropdown
+1. Click **Add to project**
-1. Enter `key-protect-demo` as the configuration name and click **Add**
 1. On the Edit key-protect-demo page, we won't be making any changes at this point

 ### Add and Configure Cloud automation for Observability